arvin-dwarka/Udacity_Data_Analyst/P7_Design_an_A:B_Test/README.md

 ### Summary

 I decided not to use the Bonferroni correction as the metrics are already highly correlated and the correction would only make the resulting figures more conservative than needed.
+It might be useful to apply the Bonferroni correction if we decide to do post-test-segmentation on the results, such as browser-based analysis or demographic analysis.
 Based on the practically significance of the effective size and sign tests, gross conversion will decrease while net conversion will not be significantly impacted.

 ### Recommendation